pcantrell/swift-evolution/proposals/XXXX-unwrap-or-die.md

 // Fix: Insert '!'
 ```

-Experienced developers easily distinguish whether an unwrapped value reflects an overlooked unwrap, in which case they rearchitect to introduce a better pattern, or if the value-in-question is guaranteed to never contain nil.
+Experienced developers easily distinguish whether an optional value reflects an overlooked error condition, in which case they rearchitect to introduce a better pattern, or if the value in question is guaranteed to never contain nil.

-Inexperienced developers, unless they’re moving from a language with similar constructs, usually will not.
+Inexperienced developers, unless they’re moving from a language with similar constructs, usually will not make such distinctions.
 They’re focused on getting past a compilation barrier, without realizing the hazard of nil values at the point of use.

 Quincey Morris writes with respect to the `url` example: